Download EWG's Healthy Living AppClose

 Government agencies, sunscreen researchers and the American Association of Dermatology recognize the need for sunscreens to offer proportionate protection from UVA and UVB radiation.

-In 2009 we shifted from the spectral uniformity index for measuring sunscreen balance to a method based on the ratio of our modeled UVA-PF to the labeled SPF.
+In 2009 we shifted from the spectral uniformity index for measuring sunscreen balance to a method based on the ratio of our modeled UVA protection factor, or UVAPF, to the labeled SPF.
 This method better accounts for imbalance, particularly in the high-SPF range, and relies directly on manufacturers’ measured SPF values rather than modeled values.

-We calculated a balance factor for each sunscreen as the ratio of the UVA Protection Factor (UVA-PF) for persistent pigment darkening to the SPF value listed on product labels.
+We calculated a balance factor for each sunscreen as the ratio of the UVA-PF for persistent pigment darkening to the SPF value listed on product labels.